enesctnn/WeatherApp/README.md

 - Favorite Section: Toggle the display of the favorite section to manage and access saved locations easily.

+- Multiple languages: Including English and Turkish.
+Users can specify their preferred language in App requests to receive weather forecasts and information in the language of their choice.

+### Supported Languages:
+- English
+- Turkish

 ## Installation

 1. Clone the repository: